Cutting-edge talks on green architecture brought to you by Brighton Permaculture Trust and Low Carbon Trust

 This event is open to anyone aged 16 or over and will be of interest to anyone interested in sustainability and buildings.
 The event has benefited students, home renovators, self builders, landlords, tenants, developers, builders, architects, engineers, planners and academics.

-The café/bar at Sallis Benney will be open throughout the day, serving drinks and light refreshments as well as soup and bread at lunchtime.
+The café/bar at Sallis Benney will be serving vegan soup and bread.

 We endeavour to make our courses and events affordable to all.
 Unfortunately, we do not receive any external funding for most of these and rely on large amounts of voluntary input.

 Booking in advance is recommended.
 If not sold out, there may be limited places available on the door.